derRiesenOtter/bachelor/docs/thesis/introduction.typ

 left and right of it.
 Segments shorter than a predefined length threshold are discarded.
 Before applying the block decomposition algorithm a mapping is applied to be less sensitive to mutations. @noauthor_files_2024

-== Phase Separation Predictor using Block Decomposition and Neural Networks

-The goal of this work is to develop @llps predictors using machine learning methods.
-Two approaches will be tested.
-The first is using neural networks as models.
-Current predictors use more conventional methods like random forest or XGBoost models that take scalar values as inputs.
-A lot of information is lost using only scalar values like fractions.
-Using models that take the whole sequence may lead to better performance or models that add to the current landscape of @llps predictors.
-The second approach involves using the block decomposition algorithm with different mappings to divide protein sequences into blocks of a certain homogeneity, where each mapping captures different types of information.
-This output can then be used as input for neural networks or applied in more traditional analysis methods.
-In contrast to other models that simply consider the fraction of individual or grouped amino acids, this approach only counts amino acids that occur within blocks of compositionally similar residues.

 #pagebreak()